andrewShillito/mobile-flashcards/README.md

 # Mobile flashcards
-A React Native App for iOS built using expo-cli, react navigation, and redux.
+A React Native App for iOS built using expo-cli, SQLite, react navigation, and redux.

 ## Try it on the Web!